mehrad77/Chista/readme.txt

 == Description ==

-Chronus is a clean and simple Magazine WordPress theme with beautiful typography and subtle colors.
-The theme includes two different post layouts, a featured post slider and thoughtful theme settings in the Customizer.
+Chronus is a fast and lightweight WordPress Theme created for magazines, news websites and personal blogs.
+The Featured Content section and flexible Magazine Widgets give you the ability to highlight your most important posts on the home page.
+The minimalistic and responsive design focuses on your content and looks great on any screen size.

 For more information about Chronus please go to https://themezee.com/themes/chronus/